ZZUTK/An-Example-of-CNN-on-MNIST-dataset/README.md

 ## Pre-requisite
 * Matlab

+## MNIST dataset
+In the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset, there are 50,000 digit images for training and 10,000 for testing.
+The image size is 28x28, and the digits are from 0 to 9 (10 categories).

-## Some samples digit images from the MNIST dataset
+### Some samples of digit images
 <img src="https://github.com/ZZUTK/An-Example-of-CNN-on-MNIST-dataset-/blob/master/figs/digits.png">

 ## CNN structure in the demo